🚀 Launching Synthetic Text to Unlock High-Value Proprietary Text Data

 More and more companies pivot to a proactive data approach.
 These innovators create internal - or in some cases, external data exchange platforms - to facilitate innovation and data-forward thinking across the organization and beyond.

 Synthetic data sandboxes are populated with curated and maintained synthetic versions of business-critical datasets.
 Access to synthetic data assets can be broadly and quickly provided.
 Citizen data scientists can freely use synthetic data sandboxes, accelerating innovation and compliance.
-Synthetic data technology is a data anonymization approach that preserves all of the intelligence of original data assets.
-However, it's fully anonymous data that helps to unlock customer data for a wide variety of further use cases, such as:
+This helps to unlock customer data for a wide variety of further use cases, such as:

 data democratization with synthetic data